Longshoreman's Strike of

 More importantly, however, the organization of the longshoremen meant that

 woodworkers had a strong ally for their own union activities.
-The two groups of
+The two

-the Communist Party tied together the activists in
+associations, while the Communist Party tied together the activists in

 both unions.
 If the woodworkers struck, it seemed a virtual certainty that

 Gordon Newell, "The Longshoreman's Strike of 1934," H.W.
 McCurdy